Hakuraku District

 "Sure.
 It sounds interesting."

-Michaels was surprised.
-"It does?"
+Michaels couldn’t hide his surprise.
+“It does?”

-"Well," said Thackeray, gliding smoothly through the memorized material, "there are five lessons and each one takes about thirty minutes.
-What do you think?"
+“Well,” said Thackeray, gliding smoothly through the memorized material.
+“There are five lessons and each one takes about thirty minutes.
+What do you think?”

 "Do you teach the lessons?"